STANDARD ANATOMICAL TERMS AND PLANES

 Example: The muscle is deep to the skin."

 Distal and Proximal are terms that describe the location of a structure in relation to another structure on a limb.
 A distal structure is further away from the attachment point of the limb.

 Example: The ankle is distal to the knee.

-Supine and Prone are terms that describe how a patient is laying down.
-Supine patients are laying on their posterior plane, whereas Prone patients are laying on their anterior plane.
+Supine and Prone are terms that describe how a patient is lying down.
+Supine patients are lying on their posterior plane, whereas Prone patients are laying on their anterior plane.

 Planes of the Body

 Anatomical planes are imaginary lines used to divide the human body.
 These are used to describe the location of structures or the direction of movements.
 They are less commonly used in EMS practice than the anatomical terms but still regularly appear on registry exams.

 Frontal or Coronal Plane is a vertical plane that divides the body into the front (ventral) and rear (dorsal) halves.

 Saggital or Lateral Plane is a vertical plane that divides the body into left and right halves.

 The transverse or Axial Plane is a horizontal plane that divides the body into upper (superior) and lower (inferior) sections.
 It is perpendicular to the frontal and sagittal planes.